Approx. Time Difference

 - Be sure to read about social and political issues abroad, think about and discuss these issues before departure, practice personal tolerance, and be mature and realistic in your expectations.

-- When taking the metro consider riding female-only, pink-striped subway cars during rush hours.
+- When taking the metro consider riding the female-only, pink-striped subway cars during rush hours.

 Official Start Date & Mandatory Orientation